vipulnaik/working-drafts/simple-financial-advice.md

 alternatives.

-If you plan to do something more risky (like start your own company) you may want to save much more than $30,000 in liquid form.
+If you plan to do something more risky (like start your own company) your saving threshold should probably go up to 60,000 to 90,000 USD or higher.
+The same applies for large-scale recessions, or downturns specific to the industry you operate in.

+NOTE: Multiply the threshold by the number of people in your family that you maintain finances jointly with.

 ## Once you have crossed a basic liquid threshold, start thinking on longer time horizons

-Once you have crossed $30,000 in savings (or whatever higher amount you deem necessary), start thinking on the 2-to-5-year time horizon with incremental savings.
+Once you have crossed $30,000 in savings (or whatever higher amount you deem necessary based on family size and other longer-term risks), start thinking on the 2-to-5-year time horizon with incremental savings.

 There are two approaches you can take: